 TABLE OF CONTENTS

-The production and sale of cannabis edible products has grown by over 100% in the past couple of years in the United States.
-Everyone with a stove and an apron all of the sudden want to make cannabis brownies, cookies and cupcakes and sell them to their neighbors.
+The production and sale of cannabis edible products has grown by over 100% in the past few years in the United States.

-Laws vary greatly from state to state on how and where edibles can be created.
+Laws vary greatly from state to state on how and where edibles can be created and sold.
 Some states require the use of a commercial kitchen, and for the cannabis butters and oils that are used to be produced on site.
-Other states have looser laws, and do not oversee the production of edibles to such an extent.
+Other states have less stringent rules and do not have as much control over the manufacture of edibles.

 For example, some states prohibit edibles in fruit or animal shapes.
 These shapes can attract children and cause accidental consumption.
 Other states restrict edibles use for medical patients.
 States may have strict dose limits and packaging and labeling regulations.